dangrady510

 Click on Add next activity.

-Set the “Followed By” value to “Eventually followed By”
+Set the “Followed By” value to “Eventually followed By

-Set the condition to State is Resolved.
+Set the condition to State is Closed Complete

 If this is the first time you are running this combination you will be notified that a Task is running in the background.